TCGTalk Logo

 How does Mega Evolution compare to Chaos Rising for pack opening?

-Mega Evolution has lower EV per pack ($5.59 vs $7.05) but higher product prices — making market opening significantly worse.
-Chaos Rising's box at market was actually positive EV (1.06×); Mega Evolution's box at market is 0.71×.
-For retail opening, ME01 is mildly positive (1.10×) vs Chaos Rising's 1.37×.
+Mega Evolution has a lower EV per pack than Chaos Rising but higher market product prices — making market opening significantly worse.
+Chaos Rising's box at market is roughly break-even; Mega Evolution's box at market is 0.66×.
+For retail opening, ME01 is mildly positive (1.11×).
 Chaos Rising offers better value at every price point by current numbers.

 Are the IR cards in Mega Evolution worth pulling?

-The top 4 IRs (Bulbasaur, Ivysaur, Marshadow, Vulpix at $15–$22) are solid pulls — they recover a meaningful portion of the pack cost at retail.
-The remaining 18 IRs average under $5, making them filler at market prices.
-Unlike Chaos Rising's compact 11-card IR pool, ME01's 22-card IR pool dilutes the expected IR value significantly.
+The top 4 IRs (Bulbasaur, Ivysaur, Marshadow, Vulpix at $16–$24) are solid pulls — they recover a meaningful portion of the pack cost at retail.
+The remaining 18 IRs average under $6, making them filler at market prices.
+ME01's wide 22-card IR pool dilutes the expected IR value significantly.

 tcgTalk Price Comparison